ANALYSIS

 A split ruling that redraws the boundaries of the electoral map

 By a 6-3 vote, the court struck down the SB8 state map that was approved in 2024.
-Justice Samuel Alito, author of the majority opinion, wrote: "Because the Voting Rights Act did not require Louisiana to create an additional majority-minority district, no compelling interest justified the State's use of race."
+Justice Samuel Alito, author of the majority opinion, wrote: "Because the Voting Rights Act did not require Louisiana to create an additional majority-minority district, no compelling interest justified the State’s use of race in creating SB8, and that map is an unconstitutional racial gerrymander."

 Justices Clarence Thomas and Neil Gorsuch joined the majority.
 Justices Elena Kagan, Sonia Sotomayor and Ketanji Brown Jackson voted in dissent.

-Justice Kagan stated that this ruling is "the latest chapter in the majority's now-completed demolition of the Voting Rights Act."
+Justice Kagan stated: "I dissent, then, from this latest chapter in the majority’s now-completed demolition of the Voting Rights Act."

 Louisiana Attorney General Liz Murrill, a Republican, celebrated the decision.
 "The Supreme Court has ended Louisiana’s long-running nightmare of federal courts coercing the state to draw a racially discriminatory map," she said.